BeiGeJin/BeiGeJin.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href=https://statistics.berkeley.edu/people/jerry-jin>Department of statistics, UC Berkeley</a>
+subtitle: <a href=https://statistics.berkeley.edu/people/jerry-jin>Department of Statistics, U.C.
+Berkeley</a>
 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: #

 # news: false  # includes a list of news items